Saint-Paul-Orthodox-Church/Rosary/SorrowfulRosary.md

 shall be ended, shew us Jesus, the blessed fruit of thy womb.
 O gentle, O tender, O gracious Virgin Mary.

-*Proper Versicle & Response*:

 V. Pray for us, O holy Mother of God.

 R. That we may be made worthy of the promises of Christ.

-*Proper Collect*: Let us Pray.
-O God, whose only-begotten Son, by his life, death, and resurrection, hath purchased for us the reward of eternal life;
-grant, we beseech thee; that as we meditate upon these Mysteries in the most holy Rosary of the Blessed Virgin Mary, we may imitate what they contain, and obtain what they promise; through the same Christ our Lord.
+Let us Pray.
+O God, whose only-begotten Son, by his life, death, and resurrection, hath purchased for us the reward of eternal life; grant, we beseech thee; that as we meditate upon these Mysteries in the most holy Rosary of the Blessed Virgin Mary, we may imitate what they contain, and obtain what they promise; through the same Christ our Lord.
 R. Amen.